i18next/i18next-parser/README.md

 If you consider the code above, any file that match the `app/**` pattern will have of base set to `app/`. *As per the vinyl-fs [documentation](https://github.com/wearefractal/vinyl-fs#srcglobs-opt) (which powers gulp), the base is the folder relative to the cwd and defaults is where the glob begins.*

 Bare with me, the `output` option isn't defined, it defaults to `locales`.
 So the `i18next()` transform will look for files in the `app/locales` directory (the base plus the output directory).
-But in reality they are locates in `custom/path`.
-So for `i18next` to find your catalogs, you need the output option:
+But in reality they are located in `custom/path`.
+So for the `i18next-parser` to find your catalogs, you need the `output` option:

 ```
 gulp.src('app/**')